 The biggest spring party in the Rocky Mountains is back!
 Breckenridge is widely known for having some of the best snow in Colorado in the spring, along with sunny bluebird days, special events and great deals for guests from around the world.
 There’s no better way to send off the season than with Breckenridge’s Spring Fever.
 The annual month-long festival takes place March 16-April 21, 2019, both on the mountain and in town.

-Most people who visit Breckenridge in the spring are looking to ski.
-Don’t tell anyone, but the best skiing all season is during these weeks.
-For starters, the snow is plentiful.
+It’s true, some of the best skiing all season occurs throughout March and April.
 March is the snowiest month of the year, which means conditions are great and terrain is plentiful.
 Better yet, the weather is warmer than you’ll find in December or January!
-While you’ll still need some layers, the extra 10 degrees – coupled with more sunshine – makes for a far more comfortable day on the chairlift and on the slopes.
+While you’ll still need some layers, the extra 10 degrees, combined with more sunshine, makes for a far more comfortable day on the chairlift and on the slopes.
 Don’t like skiing hard snow?
-Conditions this time of year are soft and forgiving, which makes it more fun for beginner and expert alike.
-Add in the fact that the days are longer, and you can plan to ski until the lifts close and still have enough daylight to enjoy après on one of the beautiful decks town has to offer (try Kenosha Steakhouse or CB & Potts on Main Street).
-Behold, the Breckenridge Spring Guide:
+Conditions this time of year are soft and forgiving, which makes it more fun for beginners and experts alike.
+Add in the fact that the days are longer, and you can plan to ski until the lifts close and still have enough daylight to enjoy après on one of the beautiful decks town has to offer.
+Try Kenosha Steakhouse or Rocky Mountain Underground.

 Play in the Snow Off the Resort

 Snowshoeing/Cross Country Skiing